v0nNemizez/MelCloudMicroService/README.md

 # Melcloud Microservice

 App for communication with the MelCloud API.
+A part of Simens SmartHome setup.

 ### Features